 In the past, it has been suggested by archaeologists that Scythopolis was destroyed by the ruling Hasmonean dynasty between 111 BCE and 107 BCE.

 Destruction of Scythopolis took place in the spring of 107 BCE

-However, according to new Israeli and German research, based on the remains of chicken bones, snail shells, and plant remains—as well as written evidence—this historical event took place in the spring of 107 BCE.
+However, according to a recent Israeli and German research, based on the remains of chicken bones, snail shells, and plant remains—as well as written evidence—this historical event took place in the spring of 107 BCE.

 The ancient Greek city of Scythopolis was possibly named after the Scythian mercenaries who settled there as veterans.
 Little is known about the Hellenistic city, but during the 3rd century BCE, a large temple was constructed on the tell.

 It is unknown which deity was worshipped there, but the temple continued to be used during Roman times.
 Graves dating from the Hellenistic period are simple, singular rock-cut tombs.

 The research team published their findings in the journal Antiquity under the title “For everything there is a season: More than a year of destruction at Seleucid Tel Iztabba.”

 Analyzing the archaeological findings revealed residues containing marrow that served to produce eggshells during the laying season in spring.
 This indicates that the chickens were slaughtered in spring, noted Lichtenberger and his Israeli colleague.